da99/json_applet_elixir/README.md

 JSON\_Applet
 ==========

-Elixir implentation of the JSON Applet specification to write pseudo-logic intended to be shared among different programs.
+It's an Elixir implentation of the JSON Applet specification to write pseudo-logic intended to be shared among different programs.

 Example: write your specs in JSON Applet, run them